How do I make hyperlinks accessible in Microsoft Word

 It depends on the software but JAWS will pull up a list of links that a user can select from.
 The list is generated by the on screen text that is the link.
 It is important that your links are clear and concise and tell the user where they are going before they are interacted with.

-Video walkthrough of how to make hyperlinks accessible in Microsoft Word
+How to make hyperlinks accessible in Microsoft Word

 1. Select the text you want to make a link